 Like many other Wu languages, Shanghainese uses voiced initial stops or affricates.
 These are quite harsh, semiplosive sounds with a consonant that begins as a stop and concludes with a fricative.
 Shanghainese has some which don’t exist in Mandarin at all.
 For example, in the word “strange” – 奇 “ji” (“qi” in Mandarin) which is almost identical to the English “J” as in “Jack”.

-Here’s a Shanghainese stand-up comedy with Mandarin subtitles.
+Here’s a 2022 Shanghainese film (trailer) with Mandarin subtitles.
 Observe the difference.

 Mandarin vs Shanghainese Tones

 If you are learning Mandarin, you probably have a good sense of how critical getting the tones right really is.
 In many cases, adopting the wrong tone will lead to painful misunderstandings when you interact with native speakers.

 Shanghainese has a different type of tone system.